sukchung/VroomVroom/README.md

 ## Sales Microservice
 For this project, four models were created: AutomobileVO, SalesPerson, PotentialCustomer, and SalesHistory.
-* The AutomobileVO (value object) model polled the vin from the Automobile model in Inventory Microservice.
+* The AutomobileVO (value object) model polled the VIN from the Automobile model in Inventory Microservice.
 * The SalesPerson model contained name and employee number fields.
 * The PotentialCustomer model contained name, address, and phone number fields.
 * The SalesHistory model contained sale price, salesperson (foreign key), customer (foreign key), and automobile (foreign key) fields.